JetBrains/Qodana/topics/supported-technologies.md

 [//]: # (title: Qodana linters)

-Linter is a software tool that analyzes codebase for bugs, errors, and other mistakes that deteriorate its quality and can cause problems.
+A linter is a software tool that analyzes codebase for bugs, errors, and other mistakes that impact its quality and can cause problems.
 Basically, each Qodana linter associated with a specific programming language
 helps: